YazanALMonshed/Grid-System-Wtih-SCSS/README.md

 # Grid-System-Wtih-SCSS

-This is simple ...
-Simple and easy to use developer by SASS language under the GNU General Public License
+This is simple Grid System. easy to use developer by SASS language under the GNU General Public License